beatrizgj/FLYCOP/README.md

 This repository contains the code and configuration files reproducing the study cases described in:

 **FLYCOP: metabolic modeling-based analysis and engineering microbial communities.
 Beatriz García-Jiménez, José Luis García and Juan Nogales (2018).
-Bioinformatics (In Press)**
+Bioinformatics (In Press).
+Pre-print: http://dx.doi.org/10.13140/RG.2.2.31475.22561 **

 So far, FLYCOP has been applied to design and optimize 3 different microbial consortia: